Choosy Omanis add to government's unemployment headache

 Mohammed al-Harthy, human resources officer at property developer Al Mouj Al Khaleej Co, said many young people took advantage of the unemployment benefit and never really looked for jobs: "We had 54 of them rejecting positions in the last six months, citing long working hours and lower salaries."

-Omanis formed a mere 14 percent of the private sector labor force of 1.3 million in 2011, a central bank report shows, only slightly more than 10 percent in neighboring Saudi Arabia.
+Omanis formed a mere 14 percent of the private sector labour force of 1.3 million in 2011, a central bank report shows, only slightly more than 10 percent in neighbouring Saudi Arabia.

 Worryingly for the government, this ratio may have stopped rising.
 After the number of Omanis working in the private sector jumped 11 percent a year on average in 2008-2010, it fell 2 percent to 174,441 last year.
 At the same time, employment of expatriates soared 17 percent to 1.1 million in 2011.